Ardfinnan: Saint Carthage of Lismore

-In 908, King of Munster Cormac mac Cuilennáin bequeathed one ounce of gold, one ounce of silver, his horses, armour and sword to the abbey.
-The abbey was said to be fled, then plundered and burnt by Cambro-Normans during the Norman Invasion of Ireland in 1178.
-It possibly reformed 4 miles north at Caher Abbey in Cahir.
+In 908, King of Munster Cormac mac Cuilennáin bequeathed one ounce of gold, one ounce of silver, his horses, armour and sword to Ardfinnan Abbey.
+The death of Giola, Prior of Ardfinnan, is recorded in 1085.
+It was said that when Lismore Abbey was sacked by Cambro-Normans during the Norman Invasion of Ireland in 1178, the monks brought all the "Sacred Vessels with them" to Ardfinnan.
+Ardfinnan Abbey was also said to be fled, then plundered and burnt in 1178 but Henry II was historically recorded to visit here in 1171 when he also transferred monastic lands to the Knights Templar.
+Both abbeys of Ardfinnan and Lismore were replaced by Norman sister castles in 1185.
+Ardfinnan Abbey possibly reformed 4 miles north at Caher Abbey in Cahir.

 A Carmelite abbey was later built on the opposite side of the river valley, known as Lady's Abbey, of which its ruin is still extant after it was destroyed during the English Reformation.
 There was also a monastery for Franciscan Friars, Third Order Regular.

 Ardfinnan Castle

 A prominent feature of the village is the Anglo-Norman Ardfinnan Castle, built with its sister Lismore Castle by Prince John of England in 1185.
+It was likely built over and with the masonry of Ardfinnan Abbey.
 As Lord of Ireland, John issued royal charters from the castle during his brief stay there.
 The castle and surrounding manor was the site of numerous battles defending the border of Waterford.
 The 14 arch bridge was started soon after the castle was completed.
-The castle has a long and varied history of owners, including the Knights Templar, and is inhabited to the present.
-The castle is a private residence and is not open to the public.
+The castle's list of former owners include the Knights Templar and Hospitaller.
+The castle is now a private home and is not open to the public.

+The castle, bridge and adjoining watermill are the village's protected structures.

+Spital-land

+The Knights Hospitaller had a late medieval hospital in the area known as Spital-land in the village.
+This would have been a hospice and inn for pilgrims, sick and elderly.

+Fairy Fort

+A 50 meter diameter fairyfort exists at the crest of the highest point in Ardfinnan, in the Spital-land townland.